Radon10043/Empirical-Study-LLM-MR/system-under-test/Bsearch2/chats/prompt.md

+# Prompt

+## Chat 1

+Metamorphic testing is usually used to check whether the system under test satisfies specific properties.
+Among them, metamorphic relation is the core concept of metamorphic testing.
+The metamorphic relation can be considered a formal expression of the properties of the system under test and usually consists of two parts, namely the input relation and the output relation.

+## Chat 2

+For the function $sin(x)$, assuming there is an origin input $x1$, the corresponding origin output is $y1$, $x2$ is a follow-up input, and the corresponding follow-up output is $y2$. $x2$ is transformed from $x1$, and there is an input relation between $x2$ and $x1$: $x2=\pi-x1$, an output relation between $y1$ and $y2$: $y1=y2$.
+Therefore, there is a metamorphic relation $sin(x)=sin(\pi-x)$.

 # Chat 1

-Assume there is a trigonometric function sin(x), a source input x1, and a corresponding source output y1.
-If follow-up input x2=pi-x1 and corresponding follow-up output y2=y1, we say there is a metamorphic relation sin(x)=sin(pi-x).

-Next, you need to identify the metamorphic relation of the function `p`.
+Based on the above case, please identify the metamorphic relation of the function `p`.
 The specification of this function is as follows:

 - The function implements the binary search algorithm to determine whether the specific element occurs in the ascending array.
 - The function's input is 2 variables: `vec` and `target`, representing an ascending array and the element to be searched, respectively.